Sweden’s social security system

 If you fall sick

-As a new parent you have the right to be at home with your child until he or she is one and a half years old.
-Your benefit while you are on parental leave is called “föräldrapenning” (parental allowance) and is paid to you by Försäkringskassan.
-The amount you receive is based on your wages/salary and any benefits from your employer.
-Parental insurance applies to both mothers and fathers.
-Three months are reserved for each parent.
+As a parent, you may have the right to be at home with your child and receive benefit.
+Your benefit while you are on parental leave is called “föräldrapenning” (parental benefit) and is paid out by Försäkringskassan.
+Parental benefit is part of the parental insurance available in Sweden.
+It applies to both mothers and fathers.

 Your future pension will be affected by how much parental leave you take since it is based on how much you have earned during your working life.